Have you had complications after taking PPIs?

 Proton pump inhibitors are some of the most commonly prescribed medications in the U.S. and are regularly used by over 30 million Americans.
 They are routinely prescribed for people who have symptoms of acid reflux and are in the top 10 types of drugs given to Medicare patients.

 Gastroesophageal reflux disease (GERD) is a disorder which causes frequent, chronic heartburn.
-People with GERD may experience symptoms such as a burning sensation in chest or throat due to burping and regurgitation of food or stomach acid.
-Over time, GERD may also cause difficulty swallowing (dysphagia), hoarseness of voice, sore throat, dry cough and chest pain.
+People with GERD may experience symptoms such as a burning sensation in the chest or throat due to burping and regurgitation of food or stomach acid.
+Over time, GERD may also cause difficulty swallowing (dysphagia), hoarseness of voice, sore throat, dry cough, and chest pain.

 PPIs were first introduced as prescription medications in the U.S. in 1990 and several are now available over-the-counter (OTC) without a prescription.
 Though PPIs are often effective at alleviating symptoms of heartburn, they may cause side effects which are harmful and have raised safety concerns.

 Normally, a sphincter muscle at the top of the stomach keeps acid from backing up into the esophagus.
-People with GERD have a esophageal sphincter which does not close adequately, allowing for reflux of highly acidic stomach contents.
+People with GERD have an esophageal sphincter which does not close adequately, allowing for reflux of highly acidic stomach contents.
 Over time, the esophagus may become inflamed and damaged due to acid exposure.
 PPIs work to treat GERD and other stomach conditions by blocking “proton pumps” which release stomach acid, allowing for esophageal tissue to heal.

 Common Proton Pump Inhibitors